 I had a disgusting sandwich and I headed over to the Helsinki Senate Square.
 There I learned about how much Finland was controlled and influenced by its neighbor Sweden on the west and Russia on the east.
 Now look at Finland — it’s has around the same GDP per capita of Sweden and 3-4 times the GDP per capita of Russia.

 I also visited the church.
 They had Christian hymns on paper bookmarks in all the world languages.
-I picked 2 Nepali bookmarks for my friend at the time.
+I picked 2 bookmarks.
 They were beautiful.

 The church had excellent lighting, and I spent a lot of time walking up and around it.
 It was nestled in nature.

 I then went to the Kiasma, where I saw gory, anti-establishment modern art.
 Donald Duck sexualized.
 Mickey Mouse horny.
 Truly horrifically perverted shit conjured by some Finnish artists, including a man who stole a Ronald McDonald statue and beheaded it.
 Some truly grotesque fucked up shit.
 There were some important political and socioeconomic points made by the art however.